-- Universities and Colleges Universities and two- and four-year colleges (including community colleges) accredited in, and having a campus located in, the US acting on behalf of their faculty members.
-Such organizations also are referred to as academic institutions. - Non-profit, non-academic organizations: Independent museums, observatories, research labs, professional societies and similar organizations in the U.S. associated with educational or research activities. - For-profit organizations: U.S. commercial organizations, especially small businesses with strong capabilities in scientific or engineering research or education. - State and Local Governments: State educational offices or organizations and local school districts. - Foreign organizations: For cooperative projects involving U.S. and foreign organizations, support will only be provided for the U.S. portion. - Other Federal Agencies and Federally Funded Research and Development Centers (FFRDCs): Contact the appropriate program before preparing a proposal for submission.
+- Institutions of Higher Education (IHEs) Two- and four-year IHEs (including community colleges) accredited in, and having a campus located in the US, acting on behalf of their faculty members.
+Special Instructions for International Branch Campuses of US IHEs: If the proposal includes funding to be provided to an international branch campus of a US institution of higher education (including through use of subawards and consultant arrangements), the proposer must explain the benefit(s) to the project of performance at the international branch campus, and justify why the project activities cannot be performed at the US campus. - Non-profit, non-academic organizations: Independent museums, observatories, research labs, professional societies and similar organizations in the U.S. associated with educational or research activities. - For-profit organizations: U.S. commercial organizations, especially small businesses with strong capabilities in scientific or engineering research or education. - State and Local Governments: State educational offices or organizations and local school districts. - Foreign organizations: For cooperative projects involving U.S. and foreign organizations, support will only be provided for the U.S. portion. - Other Federal Agencies and Federally Funded Research and Development Centers (FFRDCs): Contact the appropriate program before preparing a proposal for submission.